SNURTEL/23z-pzsp2-sigmacats/README.md

+# Bicycle league  racing
-# 23Z PZSP2
+### 23Z PZSP2

 ---

 ## About the project
-The aim of the project is to create a system to support the organization of bicycle races in league format.
-The system should support organizers in organizing races and users in participating in races.
+The aim of the project was to create a system for organizing and conducting bicycle races in league format.
-Organizers define a league as a series of short races of 2-3 laps on a track in the form of loops, from which results are collected and aggregated over the course of about 10 races.
-This makes it possible to determine which participant is the best.

 This is the main project repository.
 - For backend, visit [this repo](https://github.com/SNURTEL/sigmacats-backend)
-- Web Flutter app is available [here](https://github.com/SNURTEL/sigmacats-web)
+- Flutter web app is available [here](https://github.com/SNURTEL/sigmacats-web)
 - If you are looking for the mobile app, check [here](https://github.com/SNURTEL/sigmacats-mobile).

 #### SIGMACATS team: